 What we're about

-We especially want to encourage our industry (Arts and Entertainment) to use the microphone at our feet to make demands for our own needs, but also for the needs of all of the people who don’t have the same access.
+We especially want to encourage our industry (Live Events & Entertainment), with its unique reliance on a freelance and face to face workforce, to use the microphone at our feet to make demands for our own needs, but also for the needs of all of the people who don’t have the same access.

-2. Extend PUA until the pandemic is over and further expand who is eligible for UI.
 Give unemployment benefits to job seekers and working people, including immigrants, who have been excluded.
-Correct the issues that mixed income earners face in not recieving the proper amount of UI.
 We also recognize that UI has been designed to exclude BIPOC and we aim to challenge racism in the UI system.

 100% subsidy for the COBRA program to protect workers’ healthcare, and extension of eligibility to 36 months.